tshepang/blog/content/computing/kudos for Pyramid.rst

 ..

+   Nothing ever breaks.
 Nothing ever does what you don't expect, 'cause Pyramid components are like super, super industrial rock-solid, and I always trust them a 100%.

    -- `Mike Bayer at PyCon 2014 in Montreal`__